Bennett Alphonso

 IMPORTANT READ BEFORE Make your Grafting Request Order

 Originally called 'Douglas Bennett's Golden Alphonse', this mango was reportedly discovered by a Parsee merchant in the 18th century, later recognized in the late 1800s as an Alphonso derivative that was thought superior to its parent.
 The fruit were larger, brighter colored and more productive than the then-established and beloved Alphonso in south India.
 The flavor may have been considered superior as well.
 However, only a few of the Golden Alphonse trees were to be found in the area of Mumbai when Douglas Bennett sent the variety to the US, where it was introduced in south Florida by the USDA in Miami in 1902.
-This first Bennett Alphonso tree sent from India was planted on the property of John and Florence Haden in the Coconut Grove area.
+This first Bennett Alphonso tree sent from India was planted on the property of John and Florence Haden in the Coconut Grove area of Miami.
+It was first propagated by George Cellon's nursery.

-Based on old archived reports, as well as our own success producing quality Alphonso fruit and observing a very productive Bennet tree in Homestead, we were optimistic about trialing it and grafted Bennett Alphonso in West Palm Beach in 2019 for observation.
-The tree fruited for us in 2021 and we subsequently top-worked a second stump into Bennett Alphonso as well.
+Based on old archived reports, as well as our own success producing quality regular-Alphonso fruit and observing a very productive Bennet tree in Homestead, we were optimistic about trialing it and grafted Bennett Alphonso in West Palm Beach in 2019 for observation.
+The tree fruited for us in 2021 and has fruited each year since.
+We subsequently top-worked a second stump into Bennett Alphonso as well.

 Flavor: Indian-Alphonso